MarcialRosales/maven-concourse-pipeline/README.md

 ## Purpose

 The goal of this step is to install our newly built application' jar to the corporate Maven repo.
-In the previous step (`03_release_versioned_artifact`) we produce uniquely versioned artifacts.
+In the previous step (`03_release_versioned_artifact`) we produced a uniquely versioned artifact.

-We are going to use the same Maven repository we used to look up all the dependencies.
+We are going to install our jars to the same Maven repository we resolve the dependencies.

 ## Set up
 We inherit the set up from the step `02_use_corporate_maven_repo` which gives us *Concourse* and *JFrog*.